clarkfitzg/phd_research/milestones/proposals.md

 related to the data description has been computed and is available ahead of time.

+I'm most interested in tabular data from flat text files and databases, because these are the most common large sources of data that I've seen.

+A possible generalization is key value stores.

 ### Prerequisites

 Analyzing a corpus of R code would help justify the data sources that I choose to focus on.
-It would also show me the dominant patterns in data access, ie. how many people actually iterate through a database cursor?
+It would also show me the dominant patterns in data access, ie. how do people actually iterate through database cursors?
 How much R code is focused on data frames and how much is focused on matrices?
 How do the programs use the structure in their data, and what can be prepared ahead of time?